 To improve cash flow without paying interest:

 The Plum Card® from American Express OPEN.
 In television ads for the Plum Card, American Express celebrates the community impact of retail and service providers.
 Companies like those often need to float the costs of supplies and services before getting paid by their own customers.
-The Plum Card takes the classic American Express charge card back to the future, since it carries no preset spending limit and offers up to 60 days to pay a balance without interest.
+The Plum Card takes the classic American Express charge card back to the future, and offers up to 60 days to pay a balance without interest.
 Get cash into your till sooner, and a 1.5 percent early payment discount can help cover the flat annual Membership fee of $250.
-American Express offers new members, a $0 introductory annual Membership fee for your first year, then pay $250 annually.
+American Express offers new members, a $0 introductory annual Membership fee for the first year, then pay $250 annually.
 Employee cards do not have an annual fee.
+And if you travel for business take note there are no foreign transaction fees.
 Terms & Restrictions Apply.

 If you spend big on client meals and office supplies:

-Ink Cash® Business Card from Chase if you've been in business for a little while and you've got great credit, Chase would love to reward you with up to 5 percent cash back on select office purchases subject to annual maximum spend limit of the first $25,000.
-In addition you can earn 2 percent at gas stations and restaurants also subject to annual maximum spend limit of the first $25,000.
-Any other purchases on the Ink Cash card earns 1 percent back.
+Ink Cash® Business Card from Chase if you've been in business for a little while and you've got great credit, Chase would love to reward you with 5 percent cash back on the first $25,000 spent in combined purchases at office supply stores, and on cellular phone, landline, internet, and cable TV services each account anniversary year.
+In addition you can earn 2 percent cash back on the first $25,000 spent in combined purchases at gas stations and restaurants each account anniversary year.
+Any other purchase on the Ink Cash card earns 1 percent cash back.
 Your bookkeeper will love access to Blueprint, Chase's online tool that helps you plan the payoff schedule that will save you the most money.
+There is no annual fee.

 To save on travel expenses and supplies: